Technologicat/python-wlsqm/README.md

 This implementation is targeted for high performance in a single-node environment, such as a laptop.
 Cython is used to accelerate the low-level routines.
 The main target is the `x86_64` architecture, but any 64-bit architecture should be fine with the appropriate compiler option changes to [setup.py](setup.py).

-Currently only Python 2.7 is supported, but this may change in the future.
-Automated unit tests are missing; this is another area that is likely to be improved.
+Currently automated unit tests are missing; this is an area that is likely to be improved.
 Otherwise the code is already rather stable; any major new features are unlikely to be added, and the API is considered stable.

 ## Features